 Recent or significant cases include:

-Various Claimants v.
-Various Chief Officers: acting on behalf of various police forces in claims for overtime payments arising from the decision in Allard v.
-Chief Constable of Devon & Cornwall Constabulary EWCA Civ 42.
+Police Overtime Claims Litigation - representing almost every police force in England and Wales in a series of claims for allowances and payments arising from the decision in Allard v Chief Constable of Devon & Cornwall Constabulary EWCA Civ 42.

-News Group Newspapers Ltd; Newton Dunn et al v.
-Commissioner of Police of the Metropolis UKIPTrib 14_176-H and UKIPTrib 14_176-H: acted on behalf of the respondent in four complaints to the Investigatory Powers Tribunal by the publisher of The Sun Newspaper, its Political Editor (Tom Newton Dunn), Chief Political Correspondent (Craig Woodhouse) and journalist (Anthony France).
-The complaints arose from the MPS investigation into ‘Plebgate’.
+News Group Newspapers Ltd et al v Commissioner of Police of the Metropolis UKIPTrib 14_176-H and UKIPTrib 14_176-H - acted on behalf of the respondent in four complaints to the Investigatory Powers Tribunal by the publisher of The Sun Newspaper, its Political Editor (Tom Newton Dunn), Chief Political Correspondent (Craig Woodhouse) and journalist (Anthony France).
+The complaints arose from the MPS’ ‘Plebgate’ investigation.

 Various Claimants v.
-News Group Newspapers Ltd. and Others ( EWHC 2692 (Ch); EWHC 2119 (Ch) and others): instructed on behalf of the Commissioner of Police of the Metropolis in relation to various aspects of the MPS’ investigations into ‘phone hacking’ including the civil claims brought by hundreds of individuals against the publishers of the News of the World, The Sun and the Sunday Mirror newspapers.
+News Group Newspapers Ltd. and Others EWHC 2119 (Ch); 2 WLR 756 - instructed on behalf of the Commissioner of Police of the Metropolis in relation to various aspects of the MPS’ investigations into ‘phone hacking’ including the civil claims brought by hundreds of individuals against the publishers of the News of the World, The Sun and the Sunday Mirror newspapers.